dokosho02/DokoMind/README.md

 New to Mind maps?
 They are useful, aesthetic and cool!
 Read more about these special diagrams in [the Wikipedia article](http://en.wikipedia.org/wiki/Mind_map).

 * [Official web page](https://github-doko.github.io/DokoMind/)

+# New Features
+- Changing the app to dark mode;
+- Adding more Shapes;
+- Adding a `Insert a child` button in the bottom to increase the efficiency of input on mobile phone.